dvidelabs/flatcc/README.md

 `[ubyte]` vectors could be useful, but it can also be handled via nested flatbuffers which also align data.

+### Fixed Size Arrays

+Fixed size scalar arrays introduced in 0.6.0 are parsed like ordinary vectors but the element count must match exactly to avoid an array overflow or underflow error.
+Two runtime flags allow the parser to zero pad missing elements and to skip extra elements without raising an arror.
+Base64 encoding is not supported for fixed size arrays.

 ### Generic Parsing and Printing.